muratk3n/thirdwave/en/README.md

 ---

-Drug deficiency claims make everyone nervous, India, Oz, Italy all use this thing..

-"EU regulator: AstraZeneca vaccine is safe"

----

 "Compressed green hydrogen ship for Aussie exports deemed ‘highly competitive’..
 A scoping study has found Global Energy Ventures’ compressed hydrogen ship to be both technically feasible and ‘highly